Customizing NetSuite Dashboards

 This portlet is good if you find yourself looking at the same list information daily; you can display it right on the dashboard instead of having to navigate it every time.

-A trend graph portlet is excellent for decision-makers to see how their business has been trending over the past year, last quarter, or whatever period they want to evaluate.
-If you go into the portlet settings, you can see there are a lot of data and display settings to help you create a graph to visualize your data trends.
-You can adjust the settings to visualize the different data types, and adjust the time frame to only show data from the period you would like to evaluate.
+A trend graph portlet is excellent for decision-makers to see how their business has been trending over the past year, the last quarter, or any other desired period.
+If you go into the portlet settings, you can see that there are many data and display settings to help you create a graph to visualize your data trends.
+You can adjust the settings to visualize different data types and change the time frame to only show data from the period you want to evaluate.

 netsuite trend graph portlet setup

-Trend graphs from this portlet are helpful when preparing for meetings because you can even download images and export the data.
+Trend graphs from this portlet are helpful when preparing for meetings, as you can download images and export the data.

-We won't go into report snapshots too heavily, but this is a handy portlet if you want to surface a particular report on your dashboard.
-If we go into the portlet setup, we can look at some of the dropdowns on what the snapshots could be.
+We won't go into report snapshots in depth, but this is a handy portlet if you want to display a specific report on your dashboard.
+If we go into the portlet setup, we can view some of the dropdown options for what the snapshots could be.

 netsuite dashboard reports portlet

-You can compare all sorts of things, customers, sales invoices, items by sales reps by sales, and all that information with date ranges.
+You can compare various things, such as customers, sales invoices, items by sales reps, and all that information, using date ranges.
 You can have different charts (area, line bar, column) and adjust the color to meet your display preferences.

 Another portlet you have available to you is the Bank Reconciliation Portlet.
 We're not going to go into detail here because the portlet itself is self-explanatory, but here is what that bank reconciliation summary would look like with some demo data in place: